-When expected to join a live session your child will be sent a link to Google Meet.
+When expected to join a live session a link will be posted onto your child's Google Classroom page.
 This will be a secure link that should not be shared with anyone else.
-Where possible these will be timetabled to avoid siblings being in live sessions at the same time.
-Live teaching sessions will be recorded to enable children to access at a later time.
+Where possible these will be at the same time each day / week and will be timetabled to avoid siblings being in live sessions at the same time.

-Sometimes children will also be sent YouTube videos of pre-recorded lessons.
-These will be on the school's YouTube site or from recognised channels e.g., Joe Wicks or BBC.
+As part of our provision, children will also be sent YouTube videos of pre-recorded lessons.
+These will be from recognised channels eq: Read, Write Inc. or BBC.